freedomofpress/securedrop-docs/docs/admin/workstation_reference/managing_clipboard.rst

 - You may want to copy passwords from a password manager to the SecureDrop App;
 - You may want to copy a message you received via SecureDrop into a secure messaging app like Signal, to share it with another journalist.

-To support these use cases, SecureDrop Workstation allows you to grant granular access to the ``sd-app`` clipboard (via the cross-VM clipboard) to selected VMs.
+To support these use cases, Qubes OS allows you to grant granular access to the ``sd-app`` clipboard (via the cross-VM clipboard) to selected VMs.

 Configuring clipboard access to ``sd-app``
 ------------------------------------------

-The process for permitting the one-directional copying of passwords from a password manager in ``vault`` to the SecureDrop App is :ref:`outlined in the installation docs <Password Management Section>`.
+The process for permitting the one-directional copying of passwords from a password manager in ``vault`` to the SecureDrop Application is :ref:`outlined in the installation docs <Password Management Section>`.
 In general, clipboard access to SecureDrop Workstation VMs is governed by *tags* that can be applied in ``dom0`` to selected VMs:

 - the tag ``sd-send-app-clipboard`` can be used to tag a VM that should be able to send its clipboard contents *to* ``sd-app`` via the cross-VM clipboard;
 - the tag ``sd-receive-app-clipboard`` can be used to tag a VM that should be able to receive its clipboard contents *from* ``sd-app`` via the cross-VM clipboard.